 An Owners' Association is a private entity and may not be considered a public entity for any purpose, nor may its board members or staff be considered to be public officials for any purpose.
 The Owners' Association is, however, subject to government regulations relating to transparency, namely the Ralph M. Brown Act and the California Public Records Act.
 These regulations are designed to promote public accountability.
-The Owners' Association is considered a legislative body under the Ralph M. Brown Act (Government Code §54950 et seq.).
-Thus, meetings of the Visit Oakland board and certain committees, to the extent OTBID business is heard, discussed, or conducted, must be held in compliance with the public notice and other requirements of the Brown Act.
+The Owners' Association acts as a legislative body under the Ralph M. Brown Act (Government Code §54950 et seq.).
+Thus, meetings of Visit Oakland board and certain committees wherein the OTBID 2018 is discussed must be held in compliance with the public notice and other requirements of the Brown Act.
 The Owners' Association is also subject to the record keeping and disclosure requirements of the California Public Records Act.
 Accordingly, the Owners' Association shall publicly report any action taken and the vote or abstention on that action of each member present for the action.